Skip to main content

 2 Modality: family unit in case of legal separation or non-existence of marriage

-When there is no marital bond or the spouses are legally separated, and, in addition, the taxpayer has minor children or children subject to extended parental authority, the parent (father or mother) with all the children who live with him or her will form part of the family unit. those that have been mentioned above; that is to say:
+When there is no marital bond or the spouses are legally separated, and, in addition, the taxpayer has minor children or children subject to extended parental authority, the family unit will be comprised of the parent (father or mother) with all the children who live with him of those mentioned above; that is to say:

-1. Minor children (with the exception of those who, with the consent of their parents, live independently)
+1. Minor children (except those who live independently with the consent of their parents)

 2. Children of legal age who are legally incapacitated and subject to extended or renewed parental authority.

-No one may be part of two family units at the same time.
+No one can be part of two family units at the same time.

-The determination of the members of the family unit will be made based on the situation existing on December 31 of each year.
+The determination of the members of the family unit will be made taking into account the situation existing on December 31 of each year.

-People who are part of a family unit have the option of paying joint personal income tax.
+People who are part of a family unit have the option of filing joint personal income tax returns.